Weekly Weigh In & Movement - I Did It!

 Weight Lost Last Week: 2.4 pounds

-Weight Left To Lose: .8 pounds Done!
+Weight Left To Lose: Done!

 Weekly Mileage/Movement